Stacy Aumonier: Contemporary accounts

-His Short Stories
+Short stories

 There is general consensus that Aumonier's distinctive talent was for composing short stories rather than novels, and fellow writers (notably John Galsworthy and James Hilton) stated that some of his short stories were among the best ever written.
 Rebecca West said of his writing in 1922 that his ability to blend reality with the imaginary was "the envy of all artists".

 "A real master of the short story," John Galsworthy wrote in an introduction to a collection of Aumonier's writing soon after Aumonier's death.
 "The first essential in a short-story writer is the power of interesting sentence by sentence.
 Aumonier had this power in prime degree.
 You do not have to 'get into' his stories.
 He is especially notable for investing his figures with the breadth of life within a few sentences."
 Galsworthy asserted that Aumonier "is never heavy, never boring, never really trivial; interested himself, he keeps us interested.
 At the back of his tales, there is belief in life and a philosophy of life, and of how many short story writers can that be said? ...He follows no fashion and no school.
 He is always himself.
 And can’t he write?
 Ah!
 Far better than far more pretentious writers.
 Nothing escapes his eye, but he describes without affectation or redundancy, and you sense in him a feeling for beauty that is never obtruded.
 He gets values right, and that is to say nearly everything.
 The easeful fidelity of his style has militated against his reputation in these somewhat posturing times.
 But his shade may rest in peace, for in this volume, at least he will outlive nearly all the writers of his day."

 There is no typical Aumonier story or typical Aumonier character.
 Some of his stories (among his best) are comedies; some are of missed opportunity or loss.
 Some are war stories.
 He wrote with equal empathy about the very poor, the very rich, men, women, the ambitious, hobos, pompous husbands, shallow wives, war heroes, deserters, idealists, thieves.
 All his stories have in common is a great ease of style and "a sense of line that most of us should envy", as Galsworthy stated.
-Even Aumonier's least significant stories—ones that he wrote purely as entertainments—are written with remarkable fluidity and wit.

 "He was profoundly in love with life," wrote Galsworthy.
 "All types were fish to his net".

 It was not unusual for "all types" to appear in a single story of Aumonier's, including, most notably, in "The Octave of Jealousy", which James Hilton picked as his "favourite short story" when asked by the magazine Good Housekeeping in 1939.

-Hilton noted that Aumonier "wrote mostly in the tradition of de Maupassant", but Aumonier was influenced by other writers as well.
-"An Octave of Jealousy," for instance, is influenced at least slightly by O.Henry (in particular, one of his best short stories, "The Social Triangle") another writer whom Aumonier said he admired greatly.